Spanish Hiatus – Examples + When to Separate the Vowels

 How to identify Spanish hiatus

-But before that: do you remember the story of Alberto and Milu?
+But before that: do you remember Alberto and Milu?

-Alberto is a big and strong elephant and Milu is a tiny mouse who wanted to pursue his own path and get his own home.
-The problem was that Milu was so hungry and weak that he needed to stay close to Alberto to eat his leftovers and get some energy.
+Alberto is a big and strong elephant and Milu is a tiny mouse who wants to pursue his own path and get his own home.
+The problem is that Milu is hungry and weak.
+So he needs to stay close to Alberto to eat his scraps leftovers and get some energy.

 Story (part 4) – Milu’s independence

-After few bites Milu got very energetic and -like Super Mario when he eats mushrooms- the tiny mouse suddenly grew
+After few bites Milu got very strong and energetic.
+And, like Super Mario when he eats mushrooms, the tiny mouse suddenly grew

 (i, u) → (í, ú).

 When Alberto came back home, he saw Milu.
 (As you know, for some strange reason, elephants are afraid of mice)*.

 Under normal conditions, Milu’d had invited his mouse girlfriend into the house but the circumstances had changed:

 This means that closed vowels with a tilde (í, ú) get independent of the rest of the vowels: they’re pronounced stronger and separated from the other vowels.